James C. Donnelly: Personal life

-He married Mary O’Reilly of Worcester on October 21, 1920 and they had three children: James, Jr., Rosemary, and Elizabeth Ann.
-Judge Donnelly was killed in a traffic accident in Ashland, Virginia on the way back from Florida on March 24, 1952.
+Donnelly married Mary O'Reilly of Worcester on October 21, 1920.
+They had three children: James, Jr., Rosemary, and Elizabeth Ann.
+Donnelly was killed in a traffic accident in Ashland, Virginia, on the way back from Florida, on March 24, 1952.
 His car was hit head on by a truck.
 His wife and his daughter, Rosemary were also in the car at the time of the accident, with Rosemary also being killed.